-No. All applications should be completed by February 8th, 2019.
+No. All applications should be completed by February 2nd, 2023 (international) or February 16th, 2023 (domestic).
 However, applicants are strongly encouraged to complete their application earlier in order to receive full consideration for as many scholarships as possible, and allow potential supervisors to review their application before accepting other students.

-Applicants can choose to begin their program in September 2019 or January 2020.
-There is one admissions cycle for the 2019-2020 academic year, meaning the department cannot accept applications in the summer or fall of 2019 for admission in September 2019 or January 2020.
+Applicants can choose to begin their program in September 2023 or January 2024.
+There is one admissions cycle for the 2023-2024 academic year, meaning the department cannot accept applications in the summer or fall of 2023 for admission in September 2023 or January 2024.